 ls <guppy output directory>/*.bam | xargs samtools index

 A future version of Guppy will correctly output BAM indices such that this step is no longer required.
-For reference the Open Dataset archive includes a single, consolidated BAM file (and index) for all sequencing runs in the set:
+For reference the Oxford Nanopore Open Data archive includes a single, consolidated BAM file (and index) for all sequencing runs in the set:

 The corresponding BED file with methylation frequencies is available at: